Netrunner-Academy/netrunner.academy/src/content/docs/os-security/desktop-insecurity.md

 ## [GrapheneOS](https://grapheneos.org)
 GrapheneOS isn't a Desktop OS, it's an OS built from the base of the [Android Open Source Project (AOSP)](https://source.android.com/) and is arguably the most secure OS there is.
+However, The much awaited [Desktop mode](https://www.androidauthority.com/android-15-desktop-mode-demo-3430991/) feature is not yet released and the low power nature of mobile devices and software limitations make it impossible to use for many workflows, such as software development.